RESULTS!!!

 Workshops and Activities

 The festival starts on Thursday with free, two-day workshops.
-The beginner's workshop is led by Nick Aitken and Zach Goebelt and is limited to 16 participants.
-An advanced fence arch building workshop, led by Martin Beevers and Dan Morales-Walsh, is available for those who have previously taken a workshop with the DSC or The Stone Trust and is limited to 8 participants.
+BOTH FREE WORKSHOPS ARE CURRENTLY FULL.
+PLEASE REACH OUT TO dscadmin@drystone.org TO GET ON THE WAITLIST!!!
+The beginner's workshop is led by Nick Aitken and Zach Goebelt and is limited to 16 participants and advanced registration is required.
+An advanced fence arch building workshop, led by Martin Beevers and Dan Morales-Walsh, is available for those who have previously taken a workshop with the DSC or The Stone Trust and is at capacity.
+Reach out to dscadmin@drystone.org to get on the waitlist.
 Space is extremely limited so please only sign up for one of these workshops if you can 100% attend.

 Attendees can also enjoy: